Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Conclusions

 \section{Conclusions}

-We propose in this paper a nonparametric instrumental variable estimator based on an assumption of full independence between the instruments and the structural error term.
-We discuss conditions for identification, and present an estimator based on a smooth iterative regularization procedure.
+In this paper, we propose a nonparametric IV estimator with continuous endogenous variables and discrete instruments.
+We take the IVs and the structural error term to be independent, and we discuss conditions for identification and present an estimator of the regression function and its first derivative based on a smooth iterative regularization procedure.
 We derive an upper bound for the Mean Integrated Squared Error and present the finite sample properties in a simulation with one continuous endogenous regressor and a binary instrument.
-An empirical application to the estimation of the Engel curve demonstrates its features in comparison with an estimator based on a more classical mean independence assumption.
+An empirical application to estimating the returns to schooling demonstrates its features compared with a linear instrumental variable estimator.
+Future work should focus on providing valid inference procedures and carefully studying the case with additional exogenous controls.